 If we do not regularly disinfect our mouths and brush away the plaque, the plaque will mineralize into tartar (also called calculus – gritty material that the dental hygienist scrapes away).
-Tartar, being solid and gritty, blocks oxygen from bathing the outer tooth and thus changes the nature of the bacteria that can live around the tooth.
+Tartar is solid and gritty, and blocks oxygen from bathing the outer tooth and thus changes the nature of the bacteria that can live around the tooth.
 Inflammation and tenderness result in the gingival sulcus.

 Plaque has mineralized into tartar at the gum line.
 (Graphic by MarVistaVet)

 Tartar builds up covering most of the crown of the tooth as well as the attachment of the tooth root below the gum.
 (Graphic by MarVistaVet)

 Plaque mineralizes into tartar (also called calculus), creating more inflammation, covering the crown of the tooth, and destroying the attachment of the tooth and the surrounding jaw bone.
 When this mouth was cleaned up, many of these teeth could not be saved.